Own-Data-Privateer/hoardy-adb/README.md

 A handy Swiss-army-knife-like utility for manipulating Android Backup files (`*.ab`, `*.adb`) produced by `adb backup`, `bmgr`, and similar tools.

-Android Backup files consist of a metadata header followed by a PAX-formatted TAR files optionally compressed with zlib (the only compressing Android Backup file format supports) optionally encrypted with AES-256 (the only encryption Android Backup file format supports).
+Android Backup file consists of a metadata header followed by a PAX-formatted TAR file (optionally) compressed with zlib (the only compressing Android Backup file format supports) and then (optionally) encrypted with AES-256 (the only encryption Android Backup file format supports).

 Below, all input decryption options apply to all subcommands taking Android Backup files as input(s) and all output encryption options apply to all subcommands producing Android Backup files as output(s).